logo image

 1720 - the estates of George Keith were sold to the York Buildings Company.
 This English investment company bought a number of Jacobite estates that had been taken over by the Crown.
 They soon hit financial problems, leading to them selling off anything they could, including the lead from Dunnottar Castles roof, leading to much of the Castle falling into ruin.

-1761 - George Keith returned to Scotland and bought back Dunnottar.
+1761 - George Keith returned to Scotland then bought back Dunnottar.
 The wet Scottish weather soon led to him returning to Europe.

 1873 - Major Alexander Innes of Cowie and Raemoir bought Dunnottar for about £80,000.